Introduction

 Assessing Site Conditions

-Soil characteristics and landscape: Examine the soil type and terrain to identify landscape to determine the most suitable drilling site.
+Soil characteristics and landscape: Check the type of soil and the landscape to find the best spot for drilling landscape to determine.

-Utilizing groundwater maps: Refer to groundwater maps to locate regions with a high water table and sparse vegetation, which are optimal for well installation.
+Utilizing groundwater maps: Look at groundwater maps to find areas with a high water table and little vegetation, which are great for well installation.

 Collecting Essential Materials and Equipment